UPDATED AUGUST 2020

 So the performance we're demanding from our tyres could not be more extreme.

-Once you get going on your trip the one thing you can control to maximise your tyres performance and safety and minimise the risk of damage or a blowout, is your tyre pressures.
+Once you get going on your trip the one thing you can control to maximise your tyres performance, safety and wear while minimising the risk of damage or a blowout, is your tyre pressures.

 And the difference is significant!

 Setting your tyres at the right pressure for the job can be more effective at gaining and maintaining traction than the tread pattern itself.